keithalewis/epsilon/README.md

 quotients.

 Of course ε cannot be a real number, but the 2 x 2 matrix ε = [0 1; 0 0] satisfies these conditions.
-The class `epsilon` implements Toeplitz matrices together with standard numerical operations on them.
+This is a special case of a Toeplitz matrix.
+The class `epsilon` implements all the necessary arithmetic required to compute derivatives to any order.

 In order to use this library you must define functions that take generic arguments.
 For example:
 ```